HOME: www.hiltonpond.org

 BANDING PROTOCOL

-Educational banding at Hilton Pond Center for Piedmont Natural History, including the capture and release of birds and the limited display of them to the public, is directly supervised by a federally licensed Master Bander.
+Educational banding at Hilton Pond Center for Piedmont Natural History, including the capture and release of birds and the limited display of them to the public, is directly supervised by a federally licensed Master Bander (Bill Hilton Jr., federal permit #21558).
 The bander carefully explains capture and banding procedures to observers--not only to educate them, but to address and reduce concerns they may have about a bird's welfare during its brief captivity.
 Since the bander performs appropriately (i.e., in a professional manner), the audience is likely to accept the bander's expertise and benefit from observing or participating in the banding experience.
-During public displays of banded birds, the Center bander follows the procedures outlined below.
+During public displays of banded birds, the Center's bander follows the procedures outlined below.

 Capture Techniques & Procedures

 Birds are captured in mist nets or mechanical live-traps; we do not use pole traps or other capture methods that might cause injury.
 Nestlings in nest boxes (e.g., bluebirds, wrens, etc.) are banded for some education workshops.
-Nets are checked approximately every 30-45 minutes and are not deployed at night (except for owl banding) or during inclement weather when conditions are likely to stress netted birds (e.g., temperatures below freezing, temperatures above 85° F.; moderate or heavy rain; cool and very windy days; or a combination of wet weather and cool temperatures).
-Traps are checked at least twice an hour.
-Neither traps or nets are deployed unless the operator remains close enough to make checks at appropriate intervals.
-Traps or nets deployed in areas normally accessible to the public are attended at all times by the operator.
+Nets are checked at least every 30 minutes (usually more often) and are not deployed at night (except for owl banding) or during inclement weather when conditions are likely to stress netted birds (e.g., temperatures below freezing, temperatures above 85° F.; moderate or heavy rain; cool and very windy days; or a combination of wet weather and cool temperatures).
+During educational banding programs, no more than a half dozen nets are deployed.
+In the unlikely event of a "fall-out" in which many birds hit the nets in a short time period, birds are quickly extracted and released without banding so that some or all nets can be closed.
+Neither traps or nets are deployed unless the operator remains close enough to make checks at appropriate intervals, and nets typically are in direct view of the bander.
+Traps or nets deployed in areas normally accessible and visible to the public are attended at all times by the bander or an experienced individual.

 Captured birds used for demonstrations are banded, measured, and released within a few minutes after capture.
-Some birds are held in mesh bags, restraining tubes, or other standard containers until they can be shown to the public.
-Birds typically are held no more than 30-45 minutes after removal from nets or traps.
-In the rare case a bird exhibits stress (e.g., heavy panting, droopiness, torpor, etc.) it is released immediately, in some cases without being banded.
+Some birds are held in mesh bags, restraining tubes, or other acceptable standard containers until they can be shown to the public.
+Birds typically are held no more than 30 minutes after removal from nets or traps and are usually captive for less than ten minutes.
+In the rare case a bird exhibits distress (e.g., heavy panting, droopiness, torpor, etc.) it is released immediately, in some cases without being banded.
+Females with prominent brood patches are also released quickly, sometimes without banding.

 Special Cases